 This Electrical Standard only contains generic information for Control Telephony.
 There may be situations where additional obligations relating to Control Telephony or the Control Telephony System may be required on a site-specific basis, for example at Grid Supply Points.
 Such site-specific details for Control Telephony will be specified in the Bilateral Agreement.

-For the purposes of this document, any reference to National Grid ESO also includes any person, service provider or company nominated by National Grid ESO (which may include the co-ordinated role provided by a Relevant Transmission Licensee under the STC) to fulfil its obligations described in this document.
+For the purposes of this document, any reference to The Company also includes any person or service provider nominated by The Company (which may include the co-ordination role provided by a Relevant Transmission Licensee under the STC) to fulfil its obligations described in this document.

 Scope

-This Electrical Standard applies to National Grid ESO (in co-ordination with the Relevant Transmission Licensees as provided for in System Operating Code Transmission Owner Code Procedure STCP 04-5 and to Users (in the GB Synchronous Area only), who are required to have Control Telephony.
+This Electrical Standard applies to The Company (in co-ordination with the Relevant Transmission Licensees) as provided for in System Operating Code Transmission Owner Code Procedure STCP 04-5 and to Users (in the GB Synchronous Area only), who are required to have Control Telephony.
 For the avoidance of doubt it also applies to Users connected to Offshore Transmission Systems even if those Offshore Transmission Systems comprise HVDC Systems.

 For the purposes of this Electrical Standard, Users include:

-Generators (other than those which only own and operate either Embedded Medium Power Stations who do not have a BEGA agreement with National Grid ESO or Embedded Small Power Stations who do not have a BEGA agreement with National Grid ESO);
+Generators (other than those which only own and operate either Embedded Medium Power Stations who do not have a BEGA agreement with The Company or Embedded Small Power Stations who do not have a BEGA agreement with The Company);

 Network Operators (including Transmission Owners via the STC);